-would provide an energy/carbon efficient and sustainable school that prepares young people for a lifetime of sustainable living, through their teaching, their learning --- their school building.
+The new school and leisure complex would demonstrate the aims of integrating the ethos of energy efficiency and low/zero carbon design principles.
+The design intent would provide an energy/carbon efficient and sustainable school that prepares young people for a lifetime of sustainable living, through their teaching, their learning environment and through the example of their day-to-day practices demonstrated by their school building.